MaxNoragami/LFA-labs-2025/lab2/Report/report_lab2.md

 - In continuity, we analyze the `GenerateGraph()` method from the `FiniteAutomaton` class, which is responsible for creating a graphical representation of the finite automaton and exporting it as an image.
 - The method first ensures that a `Graphs` directory exists for storing the output files.
 It generates a unique filename suffix based on the current timestamp to avoid overwriting previous files.
-- The core functionality involves constructing a DOT representation of the finite automaton, which is a textual format used by GraphViz to create visual graphs.
-The method initializes the DOT structure, setting the rank direction (`LR` for left-to-right) and defining the nodes' appearance.
-- Each state in the automaton is added as a node in the DOT file.
-Final states are represented using a double-circle shape, while other states are displayed as standard circles.
-An invisible initial node is introduced to properly indicate the starting state.
-- The method then iterates through the transition function (`Delta`) to define directed edges between states, with labels representing input symbols.
-- Once the DOT representation is complete, it is written to a file.
-The method then attempts to execute the `dot` command from GraphViz to generate a PNG image from the DOT file.
-- If the command executes successfully, the generated image path is displayed in the console.
-Otherwise, an error message is printed, suggesting that the user check their GraphViz installation and PATH configuration.

 ```csharp
 public void GenerateGraph()